Crestone

 (photo courtesy of NASA)

 The dates in the table below are for the predawn hours in North America closest to the predicted peak of Earth’s passage through the meteoroid stream.
-Most showers are also active to some degree for a number of nights, sometimes many nights, before and after the predicted peak date.
+Most showers are also active to some degree for a number of nights, sometimes on many nights, before and after the predicted peak date.

 Important: The listed peak rate is what’s called the “zenithal hourly rate,” which is what a very lucky viewer would see under ideal conditions: a very dark sky free of moonlight or light pollution (stars of magnitude 6½ detectable naked-eye), with full dark adaptation and the radiant high overhead.
 Rarely are we so blessed, so most likely you’ll see lower rates than those listed.